OptiMaps/ComputeEngineGPU-Terraform/README.md

 Create google cloud GPU server with Terraform

 ## 📝 Overview
-If you are running this script, you will get this cloud resource
+If you are running this script, you will get this cloud resource just after 10 minutes!
 * AWS S3
 * AWS DynamoDB
 * GCP Virtual Private Cloud